Model-independent calibration of Gamma-Ray Bursts with neural networks: Introduction

 In this work, we extend the approach established using SNe Ia measurements to GRB data sets to constrain the calibration relation parameters using ANNs.
 Using luminosity distance measurements to directly establish a baseline Hubble diagram, the 2D and 3D GRB calibration relations can be used in conjunction with an MCMC analysis approach to resolve the values of the two sets of calibration parameters in a cosmological model-independent way.
 This will remove the dependence on fiducial models and a large portion of systematics with it.
 In that spirit, BAO data is omitted from the study to circumvent the known model dependence issues of these data sets.
 As for the GRB data we use the Platinum compilation \cite{Dainotti:2020azn} which consists of 50 long GRBs in the redshift interval $0.553 \leq z \leq 5.0$ which has been built so that the plateau emission properties have been well-defined.
 This sample has been used to further reduce the scatter of the 3D Dainotti relation and it has been presented the first time in \cite{Dainotti:2020azn}.
 We use this sample the compare the 2D and 3D calibration relations in a model independent way in the context of their calibration parameters.

-The work is organized as follows, in Sec.~\ref{sec:ANN} we introduce out implementation of ANN-based neural networks.
+The work is organized as follows: In Sec.~\ref{sec:ANN} we introduce out implementation of ANN-based neural networks.
 In Sec.~\ref{sec:data} we discuss the GRB data sample under consideration here, while in Sec.~\ref{sec:2d_3d_calib} the 2D and 3D Dainotti relations are introduced.
-The main ANN results are shown in Sec.~\ref{sec:ANN_output_2d_3d} where the 3D and 2D ANN-based outputs are shown for different combinations of initial priors.
+The ANN results are shown in Sec.~\ref{sec:ANN_output_2d_3d} for different combinations of initial priors.
 A reduction of the scatter on the parameters is observed and it is then confronted in Sec.~\ref{sec:redshift_evo}.
-The work is compared with an analogue analysis that was performed using GP in Sec.~\ref{sec:comparison_discussion}, and then the entire work is discussed in the conclusion in Sec.~\ref{sec:conclusion}.
+The work is compared with an analogue analysis that was performed using GP in Sec.~\ref{sec:comparison_discussion}, followed by the cosmological inference based on the calibrated GRBs in Sec.\ref{sec:cosmo}.
+Finally, the implications of the entire work are discussed in the conclusion in Sec.~\ref{sec:conclusion}.